 Request a pre-application site visit.
 You need a pre-application site visit if you will disturb more than 750 square feet of land or disturb any land on a site with an environmentally critical area (other than liquefaction or peat-settlement prone areas).
-Request a pre-application site visit online or submit a pre-application site visit form.
-Our report will include information about your site conditions and any additional requirements.
+Request a pre-application site visit online through the Seattle Services Portal.
+You'll receive an email once we have added the pre-application site visit (PASV) fees to your project.
+After you have paid the fee, we will perform the inspection.

 Apply for exemptions.
 You may need an exemption if your project is located in an environmentally critical area or near the shoreline.